-- GRASP : A Learning Aid for OO Design with Responsibilities - General Responsibility Assignment Software Patterns - The GRASP principles or patterns are a learning aid to help you - Understand essential object design, - Apply design reasoning in a methodical, rational, and explainable way, - based on patterns of assigning responsibilities. - We can apply the GRASP principles while drawing UML interaction diagrams. - Aid for naming, presenting, and remembering basic/classic design ideas
+- General Responsibility Assignment Software Patterns - The GRASP principles or patterns are a learning aid to help you - Understand essential object design, - Apply design reasoning in a methodical, rational, and explainable way, - based on patterns of assigning responsibilities.

+- We can apply the GRASP principles while drawing UML interaction diagrams. - Aid for naming, presenting, and remembering basic/classic design ideas